nicolasochem/tzip/TZIP-TEMPLATE.md

 Any implementation must be completed before any TZIP is given status “Last Call”, but it need not be completed before the TZIP is merged as draft.

+## Apendix

+A list of references relevant to the proposal.

 ## Copyright

 All TZIPs must be in the public domain, or a under a permissive license substantially identical to placement in the public domain.
 Example of a copyright waiver.